JanHerca/urantiapedia/input/markdown/en/Innerface/Vol11/Innerface_vol11_5.md

 # The Earth-Moon System

-There has been some criticism of an article in the July-August issue of Innerface regarding our interpretation of the revelators' use of the words "mass" and "size" in their description of the growth over time of the earth-moon system.
+There has been some criticism of an article in the July-August issue of Innerface regarding our interpretation of the revelators' use of the words “mass” and “size” in their description of the growth over time of the earth-moon system.

-On page 658, the revelators state, "2,500,000,000 years ago the planets had grown immensely in size.
-Urantia was a well-developed sphere about one tenth its present mass and was still growing rapidly by meteoric accretion."
+On page 658, the revelators state, “2,500,000,000 years ago the planets had grown immensely in size.
+Urantia was a well-developed sphere about one tenth its present mass and was still growing rapidly by meteoric accretion.”

-Then on page-659 they have: "2,000,000,000 years ago the earth began decidedly to gain on the moon.
+Then on page-659 they have: “2,000,000,000 years ago the earth began decidedly to gain on the moon.
 Always had the planet been larger than its satellite, but there was not so much difference in size until about this time, when enormous space bodies were captured by the earth.
-Urantia was then about one fifth its present size…."
+Urantia was then about one fifth its present size….”

 The wording of this last paragraph encourages the belief that these two bodies had grown at the same rate and been much the same size throughout their more than 2 billion year lifetime.